Something to Think About

 S

 God is fair.
 God is loving.
-God is just.
-I am going to somewhat dive here into various beliefs.
-These are by no means all of them but are the main ones in my opinion.
+God is just.God also gives us free will.
+God is also so much more advanced in knowledge and wisdom, kind of like comparing us to an ant if even that.
+I am going to somewhat dive into some basics here on some various beliefs.
+These are by no means all of them but are some of the main present views in my opinion.

 If He were not fair, then life would function more like welfare—gifts handed out without growth—rather than something earned, learned, and matured through experience.

 Many evangelists, including Billy Graham, held large crusades encouraging people to say the “Sinner’s Prayer.”
-Some believe that once saved, always saved—say the prayer, admit you are a sinner who has fallen from grace while accepting Christ as your savior and you’re set for eternity, like a kind of spiritual fire insurance.
+Many believe that once saved, always saved—say the prayer, admit you are a sinner who has fallen from grace while accepting Christ as your savior and you’re set for eternity, like a kind of spiritual fire insurance.
 Under that logic, someone could say the prayer on the street while on their way to rob a bank, commit the robbery, and still be considered eternally secure—answerable only to man’s law, not God’s judgment.
 Does that truly make sense?
 Their organization has admitted that most committing their lives to Christ during those crusades fell away again in but a short time with no real heart change to their lives.

 So what did Jesus say?
 One of His key teachings is: “There is no remission of sin without repentance.”
 And repentance is not just saying words—it means turning around and moving in a different direction, away from sin.
 It implies real change, not just a quick prayer said once out of fear.
+Got Questions site about Christianity.

-The second idea is seen through many spiritual teachers, some near-death experiencers, and those guided through hypnotic regression whom speak of a divine framework in which God continually creates new souls.
+The second main idea is seen through many spiritual teachers, some near-death experiencers, and those guided through hypnotic regression whom speak of a divine framework in which God continually creates new souls.
 Delores Cannon was famous for discovering hypnotic regression therapy (https://www.qhhtofficial.com/.
 These souls are represented similar to children: growing, developing, learning.
-Each lifetime becomes one stage of spiritual development—like moving through different levels of a video game.
+Each lifetime becomes one stage of spiritual development—kind of like moving through different levels of a video game.
 This they say is why the world is filled with so many individuals in various stages of spiritual and moral growth, Young v-s old souls.

-Souls come into each life with a plan for specific challenges.
+Souls, this belief system states, come into each life with a plan for specific challenges.
 If they meet those challenges with love and compassion, they progress.
 If not, the lesson repeats—maybe differently, maybe more intensely—until upward growth takes place.

-Another point: we are all born with an ego.
+Another point to understand is that we are all born with an ego.
 The ego protects us physically but also distorts.
 It can become a handicap—something to overcome.
-This is why tyrants rise, why politicians seek power for themselves, why people steal or use others.
-“This appears to function this way in all belief systems except the last one.”
+This is why tyrants rise, some pastors or priests fall, why politicians seek power for themselves, why people steal or use others and why there are narcissists and those who are passively aggressive.
+“The ego appears to function this way in all of humanity.”
 I think this is why the Bible teaches that we must overcome the flesh.
+You can test your amount of ego by watching yourself when you disagree with someone.
+Do you immediately go into a strong emotional defense mode?
+If so then to counter act this just take a few deep breaths and just say something like thats interesting.
+Not all disagreements need defense, maybe they too are to teach forgiveness and how to just get along with others.

 What if God leaves the judging to the soul itself once free of the body & its ego?
 Many accounts suggest this.
 When a soul returns home after physical death, it undergoes a life review.
 This review is not punishment—it is understanding. (https://www.lifeafterlife.com/.)
 The soul re-experiences its life not only through its own eyes but through the emotions of everyone it helped or harmed.

 Then, with the guidance of spiritual beings, it plans its next life to work through remaining lessons and karmic debts.
+One can also choose a difficult life where there are generational curses to attempt to overcome and stop it in mid track.

 In the 4th century, under Emperor Justinian, the institutional church removed all teachings of reincarnation and commanded teachers to stop speaking of it.
 Why?
 Control possibly?
 Hell and damnation became the tools for maintaining authority. (https://www.facts-are-facts.com/article/reincarnation-the-churchs-biggest-lie).